 Can I bring friends or family with me?

 You can bring anyone you trust to be with you in the reception area and even to accompany you when you go into the room to see the doctor or nurse.

 What happens when my name is called?

-A nurse or doctor will show you into a private room to discuss why you have visited the clinic.
-They will also ask you questions about your medical history, and may take your blood pressure and weigh you.
+A nurse or doctor will show you to a private room to discuss why you have visited the clinic.
+They will also ask you questions about your medical history and may take your blood pressure and weigh you.

 If you need condoms or other contraception, e.g. pills, then you will be taught how to use them and be given a supply before you leave.
 If you want a lasting and reliable method like an implant or an injection, we will explain how it works and when you can have it.
 Sometimes we can do this straight away.
 Or we may need to make a further appointment for you.